kfranqueiro/wcag3-astro/guidelines/groups/layout/orientation/contextual-information.md

 status: exploratory
 ---

-Provide contextual information to help the user orient within the :term[product].
+Contextual information is provided to help the user orient within the :term[product].